+About 260km south of Buka, Buin really feels like the end of the line.
+It suffered less damage than Kieta and Arawa during the conflict.
+During WWII, Buin hosted a large Japanese army base and the area has many rusting relics.
 Admiral Yamamoto’s aircraft wreck is the area’s most historically interesting wreck.
 Admiral Isoroku Yamamoto, who planned the attack on Pearl Harbour, left Rabaul in a ‘Betty Bomber’ on 18 April 1943 with a protective group of Zeros, not realising that US fighters were waiting for him near Buin.
 The wreckage of the bomber still lies in the jungle a few kilometres off the Panguna–Buin road.
 It’s signposted, near Aku, 24km before Buin.